cnnp-lab/CorticalFoldingAnalysisTools/README.md

 # CorticalFoldingAnalysisTools
-Matlab scripts to extract features of cortical folding from Freesurfer folders.
-Current version 1.0
+Matlab toolbox to extract features of cortical folding from Freesurfer folders.
+Current version 2.0

-## What can this do?
+## What can this toolbox do?

-Given a list of Freesurfer subjects, the provided code will automatically extract among other measures: the average cortical thickness (slightly different to FS's own algorithm), the total pial surface area (different to FS's code), and the exposed surface area.
-With these three quantities, [an analysis to test for the universal scaling of cortical folding](https://doi.org/10.1073/pnas.1610175113) can be performed.
-The main difference to FS's own code is that this pipeline accounts for the parts on the surface mesh that are not cortex.
+The MATLAB toolbox is designed to extract various features of cortical folding derived/based on the universal scaling law of cortical morphology (see "Related publications").
+The toolbox assumes Freesurfer folder structures as input, and can provide outputs (features of cortical folding) in a variety of ways.
+See section below on "Further statistical analysis", if you want a starting point.

+In this version, we have now also added a Graphical User Interface (GUI) if you are not familiar with MATLAB.
+Our collaborators also have a Python version of this toolbox, **contact us (cnnplab@ncl.ac.uk)** if you want early access, or have general questions.

 ## How to use?